Createdd/Writing/2020/articles/Reflecting2020.md

 ## Work and studies

-This year was not so special in this reagard for me.
+This year was not so special in this regard for me.

 I found a great company to work with.
 I consider them very good in many aspects, making it a pleasure to work.
 A lot of freedom and a lot of interesting fields.
 I am grateful for them.
 And with "them" I mean the people in it.
 Primarily the executive board, making a proper organization possible.

 Same with studies.
 I elaborated a lot about it in the past.
 Currently for me the studies serve as inspiration.
 It is challenging and hard.
 That makes it great.
 I learn a lot.

 ## Dating